-"Talk to any of our first year students who went to Costa Rica for Jan Term 2011.
-To a one each will say it was a transforming experience like no other.
+"Talk to any of our first-year students who went to Costa Rica for Jan Term 2011.
+Each will say it was a transforming experience like no other.
 At the core of this transformation was the community created because we lived together 24/7 in a beautiful, somewhat isolated setting that bore no resemblance to Whitworth in Spokane other than the sharing of its name.

 "Yes, Dr. Joshue Orozco challenged us to think critically and precisely about sin, reconciliation, and our responsibility in the face of wrong-doing.
-Yes, Dr. Rick Hornor's ‘Voice of the Other' monologue assignment forced us to watch and listen to others with a deliberateness we weren't used to.
-And, yes, these lectures, discussions and assignments could have happened in a classroom in Spokane.
+Yes, my own ‘Voice of the Other' monologue assignment forced students to watch and listen to others with deliberateness.
+And yes, these lectures, discussions and assignments could have happened in a classroom in Spokane.
 But I guarantee they would have lacked the immediacy and potency we experienced because of the community we built at ‘Whitworth South.'

-"Spend three weeks in beautiful and fascinating Costa Rica with 31 of the brightest, most engaged and engaging students you'll ever meet.
+"Spend three weeks in beautiful and fascinating Costa Rica with the brightest, most engaged and engaging students you'll ever meet.
 Experience a supportive, caring, fun-loving, adventurous, enriching, stimulating community like you've never known."
+Rick Hornor

-"Our course concerned general philosophical issues of morality and particular issues of forgiveness and atonement.
-However the course, having taught it in Spokane, took on new significance, relevance and vivacity in a context where students were intimately encountered with economic disparity, political tension, personal and social wrongdoing, among other things."
+"Our course concerned philosophical issues of morality and particular issues of forgiveness and atonement.
+However, away from Spokane, the course took on new significance, relevance and vivacity in a context where students intimately encountered economic disparity, political tension, and personal and social wrongdoing, among other things."
+Joshue Orozco